We Have A Lot Of Questions About These Glue-On Eyebrow Extensions

 #신기한뷰티월드 ? 눈썹 숱이 없어 고민이라면? 한 올 한 올 붙인 것 같은 #리얼리 의 ‘아이브로우 익스텐션’에 주목하세요. 일명 ‘바르는 눈썹 가발’로, 마치 내 눈썹 같은 리얼한 연출을 도와줍니다? 젤 속에 담겨있는 화이버 눈썹을 브러시로 퍼서 연출하는데, 젤이 마르면서 실제 눈썹과 똑같은 효과를 준답니다✨ 눈썹 앞머리만 세워 채워도 좋고, 뒷부분만 붙여도 좋아요. 땀과 물에 강한 워터프루프라 더욱 안심하고 사용할 수 있습니다? (✍?Juyeon Woo) - Considering the fact that eyebrows are face’s natural frame, how your eyebrows look can determine how the rest of your face looks.
 Try #Reallyyy’s eyebrow extension to fill your empty brow area.

-The video itself is mesmerizing — but the concept behind the featured product is surprisingly simple.
+The video itself is mesmerising — but the concept behind the featured product is surprisingly simple.
 The brow-filling product, called Reallyyy?
-Eyebrow Extensions, uses a similar method of fiber mascaras: Coat your lashes with the hair-like fibers, then top it off with a sealant.
+Eyebrow Extensions, uses a similar method of fibre mascaras: Coat your lashes with the hair-like fibres, then top it off with a sealant.

-Sadly, this product isn't available in the U.S., but given the fact that it's racked up a million views in just a few days, the brand might just have to consider.
-In the meantime, there are always those great brow fiber gels from Maybelline, Make Up For Ever, and Glossier...
+Sadly, this product isn't available in the UK, but given the fact that it's racked up a million views in just a few days, the brand might just have to consider.
+In the meantime, there are always those great brow fibre gels from Maybelline, Make Up For Ever, and Glossier...

 Advertisement